PotHix/pothix.github.com/content/post/stats-feb-2018.md

 [![Sleep comparison with the user base](/images/stats/2018/feb/sleep_deep_comparison.jpg "Sleep comparison with the user base")](/images/stats/2018/feb/sleep_deep_comparison.jpg "")

-This chart only consider the last 7 days.
-My goal [last month](/post/stats-jan-2018) was to improve my "Fell asleep score" and it's really better now.
+This chart only considers the last 7 days.
+My goal [previous month](/post/stats-jan-2018) was to improve my "Fell asleep score" and it's really better now.

-My new routine consider sleeping at 22:30 and waking up between 6 and 6:30.
+My new routine considers sleeping at 22:30 and waking up between 6 and 6:30.
 As you can see, it's working really well. 😀

-We just have do ignore the deep sleep for the last 7 days. ✌️
+We just have to ignore the deep sleep for the last 7 days. ✌️

 ### TV Shows